-Madder Root Powder (Rubia Cordifolia) – Also known as Manjistha, is a good anti-inflammatory agent.
+Madder Root, Powdered (Rubia Cordifolia) – Also known as Manjistha, is a good anti-inflammatory agent.
 It can relieve joint pain, redness, swelling, and arthritis.
 It may also be an effect way to reduce acne, promote the healing of skin tissues damaged by injury or infection and bring luster to your skin, make it glow.

 Mango Butter (Mangifera Indica Seed Butter) – Mango Butter contains essential fatty acids and antioxidants that make it a wonderful choice for mature and dry skin.